cwand/mmct/docs/documentation.md

 ---

-`tester.n_samples` : `int` -- The number of random samples to make during the monte carlo simulation
+`tester.n_samples` : `int` -- The number of random samples to make during the monte carlo simulation.
+Default is 1000.

-`tester.test_statistics` : `string` -- The test statistic to use when comparing the item under test with the Monte Carlo samples.
-Valid choices are `LLR` (default) or `Prob`. `LLR` is the log-likelihood ratio, `Prob` is the multinomial probability function.
+`tester.test_statistics` : `string` -- The test statistic to use when comparing the item under test with the monte carlo samples.
+Valid choices are `LLR` (log-likelihood ratio) (default) or `Prob` (probability).
+When using `Prob` the test statistic is simply the probability of the given distribution occuring under the null-hypothesis.
+When using `LLR` the test statistic is the natural logarithm of a likelihood ratio.
+The ratio is taken between the probability of each event occuring under the null-hypothesis and the probability of the event occuring under the best alternative probability distribution, which is simply the observed frequency.
+Equations and detailed explanations for both of these can be found in the documentation of the [XNomial pacakge](https://cran.r-project.org/web/packages/XNomial/vignettes/XNomial.html) for the R programming language.

 `tester.statistics` : `numpy.ndarray` -- An array of the statistics computed from the monte carlo simulation